 - Representation of two senior executives of a collateral manager alleged to have participated in a scheme to defraud a secondary-market CDO investor.
-Mr. Rubinstein and the firm obtained pre-discovery dismissal of all claims against our clients.
+Jason and the firm obtained pre-discovery dismissal of all claims against our clients.

 - Defense of a prominent distressed-debt and special-situations fund in an arbitration brought by a former senior employee challenging the enforceability of its retention compensation arrangements.

-- Mr. Rubinstein and the firm conducted a non-public and confidential investigation on behalf of the board of directors of an international integrated resort and gaming development company into the performance and conduct of the company’s CEO to determine whether there was "cause" under his employment agreement for his termination.
+- Jason and the firm conducted a non-public and confidential investigation on behalf of the board of directors of an international integrated resort and gaming development company into the performance and conduct of the company’s CEO to determine whether there was "cause" under his employment agreement for his termination.

 - Representation of T-Mobile USA, Inc. as plaintiff in connection with antitrust claims related to an alleged conspiracy to fix prices of LCD screens.

-Prior to joining Friedman Kaplan, Mr. Rubinstein practiced at Paul, Weiss, Rifkind, Wharton & Garrison, LLP.
+Prior to joining Friedman Kaplan, Jason practiced at Paul, Weiss, Rifkind, Wharton & Garrison, LLP.

 Outside the Office

-Mr. Rubinstein is a former member of the New York City Bar Association's Standing Committee on LGBT Rights.
+Jason is a former member of the New York City Bar Association's Standing Committee on Professional Responsibility and its Standing Committee on LGBT Rights.